ddighton/kairosapp/beyond-computation/index.md

 The greatest peak occurs on August 25th, with most of data showing retweets of the following original tweet text and image:

-{% include image.html class="feature-img" image="/images/swift_formation_meme.png" width="500px" height="auto" description="Taylor Swift Gentrification Meme" caption="Image 1: Most Retweeted Anti-Gentrification Tweet: Swift Formation Meme" %}
+{% include lightbox.html class="feature-img" src="/images/swift_formation_meme.png" data="group" title="Taylor Swift Gentrification Meme" width="500px" height="auto" caption="Image 1: Most Retweeted Anti-Gentrification Tweet: Swift Formation Meme" %}

 In the subsequent retweets, mentions, and remixes, users argue that Taylor Swift is “gentrifying” Beyonce’s song “Formation” in her music video for “Look What You Made Me Do.”
 Subsequent tweets include variations, such as remixed lyrics like, “I got ketchup in my bag, swag” and “I see it, I want it, I steal it so I’ll own it.”
 Not only do users participate in creating arguments about gentrification through visual and textual remix, users also argue about whether a term like “gentrification” can be applied to music and music videos.

-{% include image.html class="feature-img" image="/images/tweet_conversation.png" width="500px" height="auto" description="Conversation about Taylor Swift Gentrification Tweet" caption="Image 2: Conversation about Taylor Swift Gentrification Tweet" %}
+{% include lightbox.html class="feature-img" src="/images/tweet_conversation.png" data="group" title="Conversation about Taylor Swift Gentrification Tweet" width="500px" height="auto" caption="Image 2: Conversation about Taylor Swift Gentrification Tweet" %}

 The date of this tweet happens to be important, since this activity followed the Video Music Awards and users were involved in the popular Twitter practice of live tweeting an event.
 In their study of Occupy Wall Street through Twitter, Joel Penney and Caroline Dadas (2014) observe that the: